-

 A short coat only needs to be brushed weekly or a few times a week.
 But, you will need to add in a few trips to the groomer throughout the year to maintain the shorter clip.
 Regardless of coat length, the Biewer Terrier only requires the occasional bath when needed to keep their coat looking great.

 In addition to coat care, you will also need to take care of your Biewer Terrier’s nails, ears, and teeth.
-Monthly nail trimming is usually frequent enough to keep your dog’s nails from growing too long.
+Once or twice monthly nail trimming is usually frequent enough to keep your dog’s nails from growing too long.
 But, if they aren’t wearing down as much naturally or just tend to grow quickly, you may need to cut your dog’s nails more often.

 Checking ears regularly and carefully cleaning your dog’s ears as needed can help prevent ear infections.
 Or, if you see anything concerning, you can catch it early and get to the vet.
 When looking at your dog’s ears, you’re checking to make sure they are clean, dry, and free of debris or pests.
 If you see excess wax, off-color or smelly discharge, or irritation and redness, it’s time to visit the vet.

-As a small dog breed, the Biewer Terrier is more prone to developing dental diseases like gum disease, tooth decay, and tooth loss.
+As a small dog breed, the Biewer Terrier is more prone to developing dental diseases like gum disease, tooth decay, and tooth loss later in life.
 Practicing good dental care for dogs can help prevent these painful issues later in life.
 Brushing your dog’s teeth or using an enzyme toothpaste every day is ideal.
 You can also work with your vet to identify safe dental hygiene chews and treats and to formulate a special “dental care diet” to help supplement your efforts.

 Although the Biewer Terrier is tiny, they are also playful and energetic little dogs.
 Daily walks and some playtime are plenty for this small dog, but they will also often be up for more activity if you are.